 - To learn to apply the theories of visual communication to problems of multi-dimension.

-- To explore the the relationships between social need and contemporary design.
+- To explore the relationships between social need and contemporary art/design.

 - To explore the effects of sequential presentation of visual information.

-- To develop strong research techniques as a means of informed graphic design process.
+- To develop strong research techniques as a means of an informed personal image-making process.

-- To develop professional graphic design business practices
+- To develop professional graphic design/art business practices

 The objectives will be achieved by: